 - Maintaining the database of the created personal instruments.

-An Example of Creating, Analyzing and Trading PCI
+An Example of How to Create, Analyze and Trade PCI

 A personal instrument is created (with the name "&Energy/Currency_cmd", given by the user)

 We will add this instrument to the list of ''Instruments in Use'' (in ''Market Watch'' window) and will reflect on the chart with an example of simple technical analysis.

 Buying 1 unit of "&Energy/Currency_com" instrument means buying corresponding commodities in volumes, set in the new instrument, and selling corresponding currencies from the quoted portfolio.
 Moreover, selling the AUD means selling the AUDUSD and selling the CAD means buying the USDCAD.
 Accordingly, selling this PCI means selling assets of the base portfolio and buying assets of the quoted one.

 The user can view properties of open positions on the new instrument and on its components in the table of ''Open positions''.

 After creating and placing PCI in the “Market watch” window, it may be traded as a common instrument, set pending and linked orders Take Profit and Stop Loss.